igorwojda/software-design-concepts/src/main/kotlin/com/igorwojda/principle/solid/openclosed/README.md

 class Circle()
 ```

-Drawing a shape requires a `when` block with all of the possible shapes in the `drawAllShapes` function:
+Drawing a shape requires a `when` block with all the possible shapes in the `drawAllShapes` function:

 ```kotlin
 fun drawAllShapes(shapes: List<Shape>) {